Renewable Heat Incentive

 Energy efficiency improvements are also a prerequisite for other types of government schemes like the Renewable Heat Incentive (RHI).
 With this programme, it’s possible to be paid income after replacing older heating appliances with greener alternatives.

-So, contact our Energy Saving Team today, we can answer any questions you might have and help you explore affordable green improvements that are best for your home and fit your budget.
+So, find out more and apply now over on Co-op Energy.
+We can answer any questions you might have and help you explore affordable green improvements that are best for your home and fit your budget.